 “When you think about people graduating with close to $35,000 in debt on average," Swaminathan says, “going to community college can be a smart financial decision."
 The cost savings, he adds, is a major reason why so many students opt for community colleges versus universities.

 At the very least, you can complete your first two years of your college education for a fraction of the cost.
 “Going to community college for two years — getting all of your pre-requisites and then transferring to a university — can save students up to $60,000 in some cases," he says.

-But if this is your plan, make sure to do your research and double check that your credits will indeed transfer.
-Otherwise you may end up paying double for the same class.
+But if this is your plan, make sure to do your research and double-check that your credits will indeed transfer to your four-year college.
+Otherwise you may end up paying twice for the same class.